Excessive Heat Warning issued for Lower Washington County, Zion National Park by NWS - NewsBreak

 weather.gov

-Excessive Heat Warning issued for San Bernardino County-Upper Colorado River Valley by NWS
+Excessive Heat Warning issued for Los Angeles County Beaches, Malibu Coast by NWS

-Effective: 2022-09-07 19:54:00 PDT Expires: 2022-09-07 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: San Bernardino County-Upper Colorado River Valley EXCESSIVE HEAT WARNING WILL EXPIRE AT 8 PM PDT THIS EVENING Increased cloud cover and slightly higher humidity will result in a slight cooling starting tomorrow.
-With the reduction in temperatures expected...the Excessive Heat Warning will expire at 8pm.
+Effective: 2022-09-09 10:00:00 PDT Expires: 2022-09-09 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Young children and pets should never be left unattended in vehicles under any circumstances.
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Los Angeles County Beaches; Malibu Coast; Ventura County Beaches HEAT ADVISORY IN EFFECT FROM 10 AM THURSDAY TO 10 AM PDT FRIDAY EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM 10 AM TO 8 PM PDT FRIDAY * WHAT...For the Excessive Heat Warning, dangerously hot conditions with temperatures in the 90s to around 102 are expected.
+For the Heat Advisory, temperatures in the mid 80s to mid 90s expected.
+Overnight low temperatures will offer little relief with temperatures falling to the 70s to lower 80s. * WHERE...Ventura County Beaches, Malibu Coast and Los Angeles County Beaches. * WHEN...For the Excessive Heat Warning, from 10 AM to 8 PM PDT Friday.
+For the Heat Advisory, from 10 AM Thursday to 10 AM PDT Friday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.

 weather.gov